 - Ebola virus is a Biosafety Level 4 pathogen.
-Patients suspected to have infection should have barrier nursing in negative pressure room.
+Patients suspected to have the infection should have barrier nursing in a negative pressure room.
 Notify public health officials.

 - In endemic setting, causes epidemic disease, spread by direct contact with blood and body fluids.

 - U.S. 2014-15: most states assigned certain hospitals as capable of treating Ebola-infected patients, rather than have every health facility prepared.